hhkaos/awesome-arcgis/front-end/technologies/dojo/configurable-apps/README.md

 * [live-maps a.k.a.
 Live Maps (beta)](https://github.com/SpatialAgent/live-maps): Live Maps is a configurable app template that provides the ability to consume a live data feeds from a variety of sources.

-* [storymap-cascade](https://github.com/Esri/storymap-cascade): Story Map Cascade (beta) is a Story Map application that presents a narrative as a full-page, scrolling experience.
-This application is ideal for creating compelling immersive stories that include images, video, and 2D and 3D maps, especially when you have a lot of text and detail to convey.
-When you configure a Cascade story, an interactive builder makes it easy to create your story.

 * [summary-viewer-template](https://github.com/Esri/summary-viewer-template): Summary Viewer is a configurable app template that summarizes the numeric attributes of features in a specified operational layer that are within the visible map area.
 The summaries can be configured to show the sum, average, minimum and maximum of specified field values.

 * [Information Lookup](https://github.com/Esri/information-lookup): Information Lookup is a configurable web application template that can be used to provide the general public, internal staff and other interested parties with information about a location.
 If no features are found at that location, a general message is displayed.
 Optionally, the location entered can be stored in a point layer.